4sweep/4sweep/README.md

 ENV Variable Storage
 ----

-4sweep now uses ENV variables to store sensitive config variables (like api keys, database credentials, etc).
+Foursweep now uses ENV variables to store sensitive config variables (like api keys, database credentials, etc).
 Feel free to use whatever method of storing these ENV variables works best for you, but if a `config/app_environment_variables.rb` file is present, it will be loaded.
 An example of what that file might look like (and the variables currently stored) can be found in the `config/app_environment_variables-example.rb` file.

 Most recent variables used:
 ```